Knight Frank's External Privacy Policy

 2. Handling of Personal Information

-Knight Frank is committed to observing its obligations under the Privacy Act, APPs and GDPR.
+Knight Frank is committed to observing its obligations under the Privacy Act and APPs.

-Knight Frank collects personal information that is reasonably necessary to provide its services and to manage its relationships with clients, other parties and to pursue the legitimate interests of its business.
+Knight Frank collects personal information that is reasonably necessary to provide its services and to manage its relationships with clients and other parties.

 The types of personal information collected will depend on the services being provided and the circumstances of collection.
 For example, for property transactions, we may collect personal information from the parties involved (including vendors, purchasers, landlords, tenants etc.) such as name, contact information (i.e. e-mail address, home and office address, telephone and fax numbers), date of birth, gender, marital status, tax file number, driver’s licence number and expiry date, details of employment and/or occupation, and financial information (including bank account information, information about your assets, occupation and income, account balances and payment history).
 We also collect credit information, including from credit checks, to assess credit worthiness.

-Knight Frank also collects personal information from members of the Group and other parties of the following kinds:
+Knight Frank also collects personal information from members of the Group and other parties (such as from its service providers) of the following kinds:

 • personal information of current, former and prospective corporate and consumer clients and suppliers, and individual contacts at current, former and prospective corporate and consumer clients and suppliers, including name, contact information, marketing communications subscribed to, wealth category, property requirements, property details (e.g. market value), strategy (e.g. opinions and decisions regarding exploitation of property assets), profile information, notes of previous meetings and viewings;